US women beat Germany 4-1 at Olympics and Canada tops France 2-1 amid drone-spying scandal

 Spain 1, Nigeria 0

-World champion Spain beat Nigeria to make it two wins from two in Group C.
+World champion Spain beat Nigeria to make it two wins from two in Group C and advance to the quarterfinals.

 Alexia Putellas scored in the 85th at Stade de la Beaujoire in Nantes to leave Spain three points clear at the top of the group, ahead of Japan and Brazil.